 There are four GED modules (independent subtests) that cover Social Studies (including Geography and History), Math, English Language Arts, and Science.

-Just pick up your phone and call a prep site or your local library that may have some GED prep academic books and devote some hours to understanding the GED exam and applying that knowledge when studying for your diploma.
+You may also pick up your phone and call a prep site or your local library that may have some GED prep academic books.
+Devote some hours to understanding the GED exam and applying that knowledge when studying for your diploma.

 You can view all available test centers and receive a lot more information.
 Any employer and any business will accept the GED diploma in the same way as a high school diploma; isn’t that great?